tulir/zeroconfig/README.md

 # Should logs include the caller function?
 Defaults to false.
 caller: false

+# Additional log metadata to add globally.
+Map from string key to arbitrary value.
+metadata: null

 # List of writers to output logs to.
 # The `type` field is always required. `format`, `min_level` and `max_level` can be specified for any type of writer.
 # Some types have additional custom configuration